bash-bastion/awesome-basalt/BEST_PRACTICES.md

 2. `local i=`

-Ditto for the previous reasons.
-Ensure the variable is function scoped
+Ensure the variable is function scoped so it doesn't modify the value of `i` in the context of the function caller

 3 `unset i`